knpuniversity/symfony2-series/knpu/mind-tricks.rst

 Twig Whitespace Control
 ~~~~~~~~~~~~~~~~~~~~~~~

-But when you view the source, you'll see that we've got a lot of whitespace
+But if you view the source, you'll see that we've got a lot of whitespace
 around the ``title`` tag.
 That's probably ok, but let's fix it anyways.
 By
 adding a dash to any Twig tag, all the whitespace on that side of the tag
 is removed.
 The end result is a title tag, with no whitespace at all: